Methodology: WTP; Fisheries

 Updated: June 17, 2009.
 Please report errors or omissions to Trudy Cameron

-_______________* Each session lasts a total of 1 hour and 45 minutes.
+* Each session lasts a total of 1 hour and 45 minutes.
 In a four-paper session, each presenter/discussant pair can occupy only about 25 total minutes.
 Presenters must therefore be limited to roughly 20 minutes and discussants to roughly 5 minutes.
 Chair's responsibilities include provision of a laptop computer for the session, and ensuring that all presentations and all sets of discussion comments (if relevant) are preloaded onto the computer and queued-up for presentation prior to the start time of the session.
 (Detailed suggestions are available for less experienced chairpersons.)